-Whichever way you choose to approach it you must be ready to act decisively, breaking down silos and integrating the front office, back office and risk.
-In this paper we explore 4 core areas you need to consider:
+However you choose to approach IT transformation you must be ready to act decisively, breaking down silos and integrating front office, back office and risk.
+In this paper, we explore four core areas you need to consider:

-Today, rather than relying on fragmented legacy architecture, firms are converging towards a single target IT model.
-Often this means leveraging vendor developed platform solutions as a core, then adding unique configurations to create a advantage.
+Rather than relying on fragmented legacy architecture, firms are converging toward a single-target IT model.
+This often this means leveraging vendor-developed platform solutions as a core and adding unique configurations to create an advantage.

 Market participants are moving toward more standardization and interoperability, enabling the sharing of business processes across silos and asset classes.
-This needs to balance with the ability to build out areas where IP is critical.
+Standardization and interoperability gains need to align with the ability to build out areas where IP is critical.

-In this period of accelerated development and change, companies are moving away from the business
+In this period of accelerated development and change, companies are transitioning from past business

-models of the past to embrace a digital-first future.
-Capital markets leaders need to transform in order to
+models to embrace a digital-first future.
+Capital markets leaders must transform in order to

-take advantage of the opportunties presented by changing market dynamics.
+take advantage of the opportunities presented by changing market dynamics.
 To support such change,

 firms need to modernize their IT infrastructures.